“Man started from measuring himself and finished weighing the stars.”

 Difference between Error and Uncertainty

 Error is the difference between a measured value and the true value.
-It can be caused by a variety of factors, including limitations of measuring instruments, the nature of the physical quantity being measured, and the presence of random errors in the measurement process.
-Errors can be reduced by calibrating instruments, using multiple measurements, and applying correction factors.
+It can arise from various factors, such as limitations of measuring instruments, the nature of the physical quantity being measured, or random errors in the measurement process.
+Errors can be reduced by calibrating instruments, taking multiple measurements, and applying correction factors.

 Uncertainty is a measure of the range of values within which the true value of a measurement is likely to lie.
-It is a more general concept than error and includes both systematic and random errors.
-Uncertainty can be estimated using statistical methods, such as the standard deviation of a set of measurements, or by using the total derivative to estimate the uncertainty in a measurement due to uncertainties in the variables that affect it.
+It is a broader concept than error, encompassing both systematic errors (consistent, e.g., due to a faulty instrument) and random errors (variable, due to chance).
+Uncertainty can be estimated using statistical methods, such as the standard deviation of a set of measurements, or by using the total derivative to assess the uncertainty in a measurement due to uncertainties in the variables affecting it.

 Measurement devices have a resolution, which is the smallest change in the quantity being measured that the device can detect.
 The uncertainty in a measurement made with a device is typically (and on our course) half of the resolution of the device.